Undistraction/folktale-validations/README.md

 * `value` - the value that failed validation
 * `args` - an array of values relating to the failure, for example `validateIsWhiteListedValue` will include two arrays - one of all whitelisted values, and one of values discovered that weren't included in the whitelist.

 This information can be rendered into a human-readable message using a Failure Renderer.
 The library ships with a preconfigured renderer which knows how to render failures from all included validators, including complex nested failures.
 You can supply your own messages for some or all of these validators, as outlined below.
+Outputting payload objects from the validators makes them easy to test.

 Many of the validators are simple predicate validators - supply them with a value and they will either succeed or fail: